-Once the advisor has completed the training and the organization has been recognized, that organization will remain active through the remaining academic year until the subsequent October.
+Once the advisor has completed the training and the organization has been recognized, that organization will remain active through the remaining academic year.

 In terms of commitment during the year, the answer may seem cliché…but it depends.
 Some advisors are very active.
 They care immensely about a particular student pursuit or perhaps the club is an academic or professional organization that coincides with an advisor’s field of study.
 Other advisors may not be available to be as actively involved or perhaps the club may not have as many responsibilities or meet infrequently.

 If you decide to serve as an advisor, do so on terms that work for you.
-If, for instance, club meetings are Tuesdays at 8 p.m., it might be unrealistic for you to regularly attend meetings.
+If, for instance, club meetings are on Tuesdays at 8:00 pm, it might be unrealistic for you to regularly attend meetings.
 Instead, be selective about what you can do, and let your club officers know your intentions.

 How should I build connections with my club leaders and members?

 Here are some ways you can positively impact your club.
-You can take part in club meetings, officer meetings, special club events, and set up times for your club president to meet with you one-on-one.
+You can take part in club meetings, officer meetings, and special club events.
+We also recommend that you set up times for your club president to meet with you one-on-one.